-This new procedure has been compiled to assist in developing competitive local businesses and industry by providing a governing framework to maximise opportunities for local businesses.
+This procedure has been compiled to assist in developing competitive local businesses and industry by providing a governing framework to maximise opportunities for local businesses.
+It was a new procedure in 2022-23 and there have been minor changes and updates for 2023-24.